Watch My Masterclass Replays

 This week: Build ten minutes between work and home.
 A walk around the block.
 Sitting in the car before you go in.
 A specific playlist that signals the switch.
 Something that tells your nervous system that part of the day is done and you are now switching roles.

 There is a version of this conversation that gets dismissed as a privilege conversation.
-It isn't it's a capacity conversation.
+It isn't.
+It's a capacity conversation.

 Getting a cleaner.
 Using a meal delivery service on a Thursday night.
 Paying someone to do the school run twice a week.
 These are not indulgences.
 They are capacity decisions.
-But unfortunately women have been conditioned to feel guilty about every single one of them.

-This Week's Practical Tool
+This Week's Reflection

 At the end of each day this week, write down three things.

-What did I spend my best capacity on today and was it worth it?
+• What did I spend my best capacity on today and was it worth it?

-What did I carry today that I brought home with me?
+• What did I carry today that I brought home with me?

-What do the people at home actually need from me tomorrow and what would make that possible?
+• What do the people at home actually need from me tomorrow and what would make that possible?